nitisha-swarna/dockerfiles/ENTRYPOINT/README.md

 3. if u you cmd and entry point and dont give any command from terminal,cmd acts as argument provider to entrypoint
 4. CMD will supply default arguments to entrypoint
-5. you can always overide CMD arguments from run time
+5. you can always overide CMD arguments from run time 6 .you can stop misusing image with other command .